 3) Your German CV should have a similar look and feel.
 This way, the cover letter, and CV will appear as one fluid job application package.

-Be bold and dare to take unique approaches that challenge the status – perhaps give them a link to a video you made telling them why you want to work there.
+Be bold and dare to take unique approaches that challenge the status quo.
+Perhaps give them a link to a video you made telling them why you want to work there.
 Share a sample of what you can do for them by sharing some insight on how you’d approach your job.
 Invite them to check out your blog or social media.

 The sky’s the limit.
 A unique cover letter will help you stand apart from other candidates.

-How Can I Ensure My Cover Letter Is High Quality?
+12) How Can I Ensure My German Cover Letter Is Of High Quality?